Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Constructing the extremal formula

 \section{Constructing the extremal formula $\Phi$}

-For any $k$-SAT instance, we have the natural probability space $\Omega$ where $P(X_i = T) = 1/2$, and all variables $X_i$ are independent.
-We have the natural collection of bad-events corresponding to the clauses, where $P(B) = p = 2^{-k}$ for all bad-events.
+Let us fix integers $L,k$.
+We will construct a $k$-SAT instance $\Phi$ with $R_0(\Phi,i), R_1(\Phi,i) \leq L$, in which the Shearer criterion is \emph{violated} for the canonical lopsidependency graph corresponding to the natural space $\Omega$ where $\Pr(X_i = T) = 1/2$, and all variables $X_i$ are independent, and with the natural collection of bad-events corresponding to the clauses.
+However, $L \leq F_{\text{MT}} (k)$; thus Theorem~\ref{var-assignment-thm} ensures that $\Phi$ is satisfiable.

-We will next construct a $k$-SAT problem instance in which $R_0(\Phi,i), R_1(\Phi,i) \leq L$, in which the Shearer criterion is \emph{violated} for this $B, \Omega$.
-However, this value of $L$ will be less than $F_{\text{MT}} (k)$, implying that Harris's criterion can be stronger than Shearer's criterion.

-For a given integer $L \geq 1$, we construct $\Phi$ recursively.
-Initially, $\Phi_0$ contains no clauses.
-At stage $i$ of the process, we modify $\Phi_{i-1}$ to produce a new formula $\Phi_i$, by adding $2L-2$ clauses containing variable $i$; exactly $L - 1$ clauses in which $i$ appears positively and exactly $L - 1$ clauses in which $i$ appears negatively.
-All the other variables in these clauses are completely new, not appearing in any clause of $\Phi_{i-1}$; they all appear positively in the $2L-2$ new clauses.
-When we form $\Phi_i$, each of the new variables (other than variable $i$) appears in exactly one new clause.
-We refer to the process of adding $2L-2$ clauses containing variable $i$ as \emph{expanding} variable $i$.
+To begin the construction, start with $\Phi_0$ containing no clauses (i.e. $\Phi_0$ is the tautology).
+At stage $i$ of the process, we modify $\Phi_{i-1}$ to produce a new formula $\Phi_i$ by adding $L - 1$ clauses in which $i$ appears positively and $L - 1$ clauses in which $i$ appears negatively.
+All other variables in these clauses are completely new, not appearing in any clause of $\Phi_{i-1}$; they all appear positively in the $2L-2$ new clauses, and each of the new variables (other than variable $i$) appears in exactly one new clause.